dev-bootcamp-2019/final-project-carlos0202/README.md

 npm install
 ```

 Compile the contracts, deploy and migrate using Truffle.
-The project is already pointing to ganache cli default port:
+The project is already pointing to ganache cli default port, but remember to point to the right network using the **--network** flag because the config file points to the localhost and rinkeby networks (rinkeby link is my current testnet link):
 ```
 truffle compile
 truffle migrate